nathan-cordner/mha2025/README.md

 The main data analysis and visualization notebook is `Mission Communities.ipynb`.
 Here you can group sets of missions together and view communities that proportionally sent the most missionaries to that group of missions.
 Some other visualizations are also included.

+The Jupyter notebooks can be run either locally by installing Anaconda for free at https://www.anaconda.com/download, or online by saving the notebooks to Google Drive and using Google Colab (for instructions see [https://saturncloud.io/blog/how-to-run-a-downloaded-jupyter-notebook-on-google-colaboratory/](https://saturncloud.io/blog/how-to-run-a-downloaded-jupyter-notebook-on-google-colaboratory/)).

 ### Tableau Visualizations